TritonDataCenter/manta-compute-bin/docs/man/msplit.md

   Rather than splitting to reducers based on the hash of the partition key, parse the field as an integer and use it as the literal index to the reducer.
   Must be between 0 and number_of_reducers - 1.
-Note that if you use this option you are taking on the resposibility of even distribution of your data between reducers.
+Note that if you use this option you are taking on the responsibility of even distribution of your data between reducers.

 `-j`